 If you have an Android phone, though, you don’t have to deal with it.
 There are actually a few different ways to go about blocking numbers on Android, and we’re going to talk about a few of the easiest ones today.

-Block Numbers Right From the Dialer in Android 6.0 (Marshmallow) and Up
+Manually Block Numbers Right from the Dialer

 The easiest way to do this is to long-press the number in your call log, then select “Block number.”